CyrilPeponnet/ANSOS-NG/README.md

 ### Requirements
 yum install install livecd-tools appliance-tools-minimizer fedora-packager python-devel rpm-build createrepo selinux-policy-doc checkpolicy selinux-policy-devel autoconf automake python-mock python-lockfile

+For centos7 you can find the livecd-tools here: http://people.centos.org/arrfab/CentOS7/LiveMedia/RPMS/

 ### How to use

-Install a centos6 build machine (you can use vagrant !),
+Install a build machine (you can use vagrant !), tested on centos6 and centos7, install all required dependencies, and run

 ```bash
 wget https://raw.githubusercontent.com/CyrilPeponnet/ANSOS-NG/master/docker/buildANSOS.py